hackyadro/Template/NoBrainLowEnergy/src/back/README.md

 ### Common Issues

 1. **MQTT Connection Failed**
+   - Make sure the broker host and port match your environment (`mosquitto:1883` for Docker Compose).
+   - If using TLS, ensure `MQTT_USE_TLS=True` and the correct port/certificates.
-   - Check broker is running: `netstat -an | grep 8883`
+   - Check broker is running: `docker-compose ps` or `netstat -an | grep 1883`
-   - Verify certificates: `openssl verify -CAfile certs/ca.crt certs/client.crt`
+   - Verify certificates if using TLS: `openssl verify -CAfile certs/ca.crt certs/client.crt`
    - Check firewall settings

 2. **Certificate Errors**